Table of Contents

 • Or, by analogy to the Rate Equation , which involved powers of a species tuple as well, perhaps hoping to derive the Rate from the Master (we’ll try this in a bit)

-• Or, by observing that falling powers , which we used above to count the “number of ways of choosing in the reaction inputs ”, corresponds exactly to the coefficients you get when taking derivatives of the monomial:
+• Or, by observing that falling powers , which we used above to count the “number of ways of choosing in the reaction inputs ”, corresponds exactly to the coefficients you get when taking derivatives of the monomial3:

 Guided by this observation, we’ll take our quantum-mechanical analogy even further by defining a “creation” operator and an “annihilation” operator for each species .
 The effect of these operators on a monomial is to increase or decrease by 1 and multiplying by a factor representing the number of ways of doing so—a falling-power for but just 1 for any power of .
 (I’m not using the exact QM notation , because these are not “Hermitian conjugates”.
 I never cared for that anyway.)